Quorn, Leicestershire: History

 The first known evidence of the village is in the Lincoln Episcopal Registers for 1209–1235, as Quernendon.
 Other variations of the village name over the centuries include Querne, Quendon, Querendon, Quarendon, Qaryndon, Querinden, Querondon, and Quernedon.

 The quarrying of stone in Quorn began at a very early age at Buddon Wood, on the edge of the parish.
 Granite millstones were quarried in the early Iron Age, and under the Romans stone was quarried for building in Leicester.
 Some of the larger millstones can still be seen in the area, however these days they are either used as garden ornaments, or worked into seats or slabs.
 The village's name is thought to be derived from the Old English cweorndun, meaning "hill (dun) where millstones (cweorn) are obtained".

 Quorn Hall, off Meynell Road on the eastern edge of the village, was built for the Farnham family in about 1680.
 It became the home of renowned fox hunter Hugo Meynell in 1753.
 He established his pack of hounds there, where it continued under later masters until 1905, thus giving a name to the famous Quorn Hunt.
 Three Royal Navy ships have been named HMS Quorn after the hunt.

+Throughout history, the village has suffered extensive flooding due to the shallow natural gradient of the River Soar.
+This was exacerbated in the late 18th century when locks and weirs were constructed as part of the Leicester Navigation (later the Grand Union) and the canalisation of the river.

-The meat substitute Quorn derives its name from this village, and began production in 1985.
+The village is indirectly linked to the meat substitute Quorn, which began production in 1985.